 Sun City is Africa’s most well-known and lavishly built resort that has all the resort favourites like water slides, casinos, golf courses and action-packed activities for young and old.
 Its most exclusive hotel – The Palace of the Lost City – was designed to look like the opulent ruins of an ancient civilization and is packed with sculptures, mosaics and friezes.
 It’s a fun place to end off an African honeymoon or a malaria-free Madikwe safari.

-Why visit the Eastern Cape?
+Reasons to visit the Eastern Cape

 - Malaria-free region perfect for families travelling with young children

 - Tranquil stays in luxury accommodations

 - Perfect stop after a self-drive trip along the beautiful Garden Route

 - Home to five of South Africa’s seven biomes

 - Exciting wildlife sightings on game drives through the reserves